readyready15728/misc/stardew-valley-notes.md

 * If I need it, Machine Control Panel says "Press Q next to a machine to open the control panel."
 * Happy Birthday made it impossible for me to read my mail so I got rid of it.
-* I prefer to turn off treats and the animal contest in the Animal Husbandry mod.
+* In Cornucopia - More Crops I like to rename and retexture the press.
 * Sometimes Alecto the Witch can get stuck due to a patch of grass added outside her cave if SVE is present.
 Scythe the grass away to fix it.
 * SVE might have prevented the "shadowy figure" cutscene but it is still